 Remove pot from heat and let it sit for 24 hours.

 Strain the kernels and give them a rinse while also massaging them.
 You now should be seeing the hulls wash off like whispy, soggy paper.
 The job is done.
-Wash off the husks according to what you intend to make.
-Retaining the hulls adds some gelatinization which is helpful in making thin products like tortillas.
+Wash off as many hulls as you have the patience for.
+Less is better for making thin products like tortillas.

 The hominy can now be stored a couple different ways.
 They can be frozen as they are, or dehydrated and stored dry, in which you would soak them like any other grain before cooking or grinding them into hominy grits.
 You can also grind them fresh to make tortillas for dinner tonight!